 To assist your decision-making process, we’ve identified 7 of the top food delivery services app in the U.S. We outline the pros and cons of each food ordering and delivery service, as well as which type(s) of restaurants for which they are best suited.
 Ready to dig in and find your fit?
 Keep reading!

 The Basics of Delivering Food

-At its core, delivering food is a courier service provided by restaurants and other food-based businesses (e.g., grocery stores).
-Customers place an order for the food they want to be delivered to a specified address, and the restaurant fulfills that order, including preparing the food, packaging it, and giving it to the customer.
+At its core, delivering food or takeout meals is a courier service provided by restaurants and other food-based businesses (e.g., grocery stores).
+Customers place an order for the food they want to be delivered to a specified address.
+The restaurant fulfills that order, including preparing the food, packaging it, and giving it to the customer.
 Typically the food deliveries are made by courier drivers that use motor vehicles, although delivery by scooter, bicycle, or even foot is not unusual.

 Restaurateurs interested in adapting to this new reality will find many companies ready to woo them.
-It can be overwhelming and time-consuming to wade through all the options and figure out the best fit for your business.
+It can be overwhelming and time-consuming to wade through all the options and figure out your business’s best fit.
 Just as technology has changed the retail landscape, it has impacted the restaurant industry.
 And customers’ expectations have shifted just as rapidly as technology has evolved.
 For many new and established restaurateurs, the only way to remain competitive today is to offer delivery.

 In the following section, we’ll briefly review what these services entail and take a closer look at the features to consider when choosing a service for your restaurant/food business.

 What is Involved in the Delivery of Food?

 In many ways, today’s tools look and feels the same as it has for many decades.
 But don’t let the illusion fool you.
 In recent years, technology transformed meal delivery.
 Gone are when restaurants had to rely on paper takeout menus, a dedicated phone number, and manual management of the orders.
 Today’s expectations are high with free delivery (or lower delivery fees).